jvitormelo/react-dashboard/README.md

 ## WIP:

-- User page
+- User page > 50% need show all assets of the user
-- Add Sort and Filter to all Tables
+- Create user
 - Tests
 - Tree view > Some question > add Link to All entities?
 Show the popover or no?
 - Tablet + Mobile